steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 The `DepositTask` class contains the primary logic for packaging, streaming, and verifying the transfer of content from the PASS repository to downstream repositories.
-The `DepositTask` will determine if the transfer of custodial content has succeeded, failed, or is indeterminable (i.e. an asyc deposit process that has not yet concluded).
+The `DepositTask` will determine if the transfer of custodial content has succeeded, failed, or is indeterminable (i.e. an asynchronous deposit process that has not yet concluded).
 The status of the `Deposit` resource associated with the `Submission` will be updated accordingly.

-## TODO Maybe add a class sequence diagram describing above

 ## Failure Handling